sbt/sbt/src/sphinx/Getting-Started/Multi-Project.rst

 This page introduces multiple projects in a single build.

-Please read the earlier pages in the Getting Started Guide first, in particular you need to understand :doc:`build.sbt <Basic-Def>` and :doc:`.scala build definition <Full-Def>` before reading this page.
+Please read the earlier pages in the Getting Started Guide first, in particular you need to understand :doc:`build.sbt <Basic-Def>` before reading this page.

 Multiple projects
 -----------------